stackforge/fuel-docs/pages/user-guide/5000-deploy-environment.rst

 ==============

-When you have made all the configuration changes you want to make, click the "Deploy Changes" button to deploy the environment you have defined.
+When you have made all the configuration changes you want to make, click the "Deploy Changes" button on the Dashboard to deploy the environment you have defined.

 When you are satisfied with your configuration,